-Batch or login functions may be run on individual separate service nodes, especially when the system is a large scale multi-rack installation or has a large number of users.
-See the section "Modularity and Scalability" on page 26 for a list of administration and support server types and additional functional descriptions.
+Batch or login functions most often run on individual separate service nodes, especially when the system is a large-scale multi-rack installation or has a large number of users.
+This 1U server may also be used as a separate (non-RLC) login, batch, I/O or fabric management node.
+See the section "Modularity and Scalability" on page 29 for a list of administration and support server types and additional functional descriptions.